sidb5/cardiac-livepresence-demo/README.md

 # Live-Presence Authorization Demo

-This MVP demonstrates a software-led security layer that receives physiological signal data, evaluates live presence, applies an asset-specific policy, and issues a signed live-presence authorization assertion.
+This MVP is based on a patent I invented for last mile live presence security demonstrates a software-led security layer that receives physiological signal data, evaluates live presence, applies an asset-specific policy, and issues a signed live-presence authorization assertion.

 The Vercel demo version is a single Next.js app.
 The dashboard and API are served by the same server using in-memory demo data.